 Synthetic Philosophy and Deductive Engineering

 It is surely a commonplace that the solution of difficult intellectual problems requires focus.
 This is of course, just the opposite of what we see in LLMs, which are trained on massive datasets and are not only costly to train, but also not cheap to apply to simple problems.
-Problems which require deep thinking are explicitly provided for in many models by getting the LLM to think twice (or more) and reflect upon its results.
+Problems which require deep thinking are explicitly provided for in many models by getting the LLM to think twice (or more) and reflect upon its results, or by combining the talents of multiple LLMs in a “chain of thought” or “reasoning chain” to solve problems which are beyond the capabilities of any single LLM.
 Away from the generality of LLMs, AI has lately had success in narrower domains by using more focused methods.
-Deepmind’s alpha-zero has shown the benefits of focus upon the problem domain at hand.
+Deepmind’s alpha-zero has shown the benefits of focus most clearly in those domains which constitute “perfect information spaces”.

 Alongside the effectiveness of focus in some narrow domains, it sometimes happens that the solution of a relatively broad problem set may be facilitated by focus on certain key subproblems.
 A special case of this comes with the idea of “the singularity”, the point at which AI becomes capable of redesigning itself leading to progressive acceleration of the AI design cycle and hyperexponential growth in the capabilities of artificial superintelligence.
 Here we see that focus on the problem of AI design may be expected to advance capability in design across the board, and the potential suggests talking of this as a benefit of singular focus.